evadremlab/payment-service-ui/README.md

 ```

 The bearer token will be same user token that's passed from the app, and will be used in requests to the payment service API for authentication.

+If the user token was authenticated, you will see the hosted microform, otherwise an authentication error message will be displayed.

 ![image](src/assets/img/hosted-microform.png)